sarachour/legno-compiler-internal/README.md

 compilation tools for automated analog configuration generation. `legno.py` is the toplevel file for compilation that contains several subtools:

 **arco**: generate abstract chip configurations from differential equations.

-**jaunt**: perform parameter and time scaling on abstract chip configurations to generate concrete chip configurations, **srcgen**: generate `grendel` low-level scripts from a concrete chip configuration, given a the name of a math experiment specification (see `bmark/menvs.py`) and a hardware setup specification (`chip/hwenvs.py`).
+**jaunt**: perform parameter and time scaling on abstract chip configurations to generate concrete chip configurations.

+**srcgen**: generate `grendel` low-level scripts from a concrete chip configuration, given a the name of a math experiment specification (see `bmark/menvs.py`) and a hardware setup specification (`chip/hwenvs.py`).
 For example, `t20` is a math specification that executes the benchmark for 20 simulation units.
-If you're not using my oscilloscope, you need to use the `noosc` hardware environment.
+If you're not using the Sigilent1020XE oscilloscope, you need to use the `noosc` hardware environment.

 **skelter**: given a library of concrete circuits, perform noise analysis on each one and rank them by noise level (`scores.txt` - higher is better).
 Can optionally generate a random sampling of `grendel` files (`grendel_list.txt`)

 The `run.sh` script is a convenience script that runs the subtools in the correct order.
 To compile the dampened spring benchmark for 20 simulation units, for example, execute: